michael2012z/BitBible/markdown/KJV/files/Lev.md

 10. There shall no stranger eat of the holy thing: a sojourner of the priest, or an hired servant, shall not eat of the holy thing.

-11. But if the priest buy any soul with his money, he shall eat of it, and he that is born in his house: they shall eat of his meat.with…: Heb. with the purchase of his money
+11. But if the priest buy any soul with his money, he shall eat of it, and he that is born in his house: they shall eat of his meat.

-12. If the priest’s daughter also be married unto a stranger, she may not eat of an offering of the holy things.a stranger: Heb. a man a stranger
+12. If the priest’s daughter also be married unto a stranger, she may not eat of an offering of the holy things.

 13. But if the priest’s daughter be a widow, or divorced, and have no child, and is returned unto her father’s house, as in her youth, she shall eat of her father’s meat: but there shall no stranger eat thereof.